sharetribe/flex-sdk-js/docs/authentication.md

 **`sdk.authInfo() : Promise(Object)`**

 Returns a Promise with an Object as a value.
-The object may contain two fields:
+The object may contain the following fields:

 - `scopes`: an array containing the scopes associated with the currently stored token
 - `isAnonymous`: a boolean denoting if the currently stored token only allows public read access
+- `isLoggedInAs`: a boolean denoting if the marketplace operator is logged in as a marketplace user

 To determine if the user is logged in, check if `isAnonymous` equals `false`.